- Corporate restructuring

 - Registered Law of Property Act Receiver

-Andrew has over 25 years experience of dealing with restructuring and insolvency matters, is president of the insolvency Trade Body R3 and heads up the Kreston Reeves Recovery and Restructuring team.
+Andrew has over 25 years experience of dealing with restructuring and insolvency matters, is a past president of the insolvency Trade Body R3 and heads up the Kreston Reeves Recovery and Restructuring team.

 Andrew has been a licensed insolvency practitioner since 2000.
 He was a partner with Baker Tilly until 2006 and then joined a smaller practice, leaving there after five years to join Kreston Reeves.

 Andrew has represented ACCA on the Joint Insolvency Committee, the main standard setting body for insolvency practitioners and chaired the committee for three years.
 Through this, he has gained extensive knowledge of the regulatory system for insolvency practice and particularly in areas such as prepacks.

 Andrew became Chairman of the R3 SPG Committee in October 2012 and also sits on R3′s Council.
 Andrew has participated in various R3 initiatives including Media appearances and giving evidence in Parliament on the proposals to introduce partial licences for practitioners.
 In April 2014, Andrew was appointed R3 Deputy Vice President and become R3 President in April 2016 for a year-long term.

 Andrew has advised on a wide variety of situations including the following: